About | Bio

 This thought-provoking program peers into the chain reactions of what’s unfolding, reveals the myths and realities of globalization, and examines the need to improve American capitalism so we don't lose it.

 Click to view related VIDEO and ARTICLE.

-This engaging program analyzes the positions of President Trump with a focus on international trade, the new NAFTA, China, Brexit and the European Union, provides insight on China’s strengths, weaknesses and practices, reveals connections between rising populism, automation and globalization, and offers strategies to better navigate the dangers ahead.
+This engaging program analyzes the positions of President Trump with a focus on international trade, China, USMCA, Brexit and the European Union, provides insight on China’s strengths, weaknesses and practices, reveals connections between rising populism, automation and globalization, and offers strategies to better navigate the dangers ahead.